Skip to main content

 TestRelic SDK Examples

-Example projects demonstrating how to use @testrelic/playwright-analytics for test analytics — capturing navigation timelines, API call tracking, network statistics, failure diagnostics, and interactive HTML reports.
+Example projects demonstrating how to use the TestRelic SDK reporters for test analytics — capturing navigation timelines, API call tracking, network statistics, device logs, failure diagnostics, and interactive HTML reports.

-Each example is a standalone Playwright project demonstrating different testing scenarios and TestRelic capabilities.
+Each example below is a standalone Playwright project demonstrating different browser testing scenarios with @testrelic/playwright-analytics.

 ExampleTypeTargetsWhat It Demonstrates